ryanbmarx/graphics-docs/links.md

 	</table>

-Using the `data-value` attribute, we can sort the table using the cells' dollar values (with -1 standing in for the n/a so it sorts last).
+Using the `data-order` attribute, we can sort the table using the cells' dollar values (with -1 standing in for the n/a so it sorts last).

 	<table id='' class=''>